Ijazliaqat/Project-01-Basic-Business-Website/README.md

        Ijaz Liaqat

 Overview of Project:
-        Basic Business Website designed by HTML5, CSS3 and JavaScript.
+        Basic Business Website designed in HTML5, CSS3 and JavaScript.

 Details:
         The header contains JavaScript function to change the background while scrolling page down.